SAP-samples/teched2023-DA266/exercises/ex0/README.md

 To connect the DP agent to the SAP HANA Cloud tenant of SAP Datasphere, you can follow the [Connect and Configure the Data Provisioning Agent](https://help.sap.com/docs/SAP_DATASPHERE/9f804b8efa8043539289f42f372c4862/e87952d7c656477cb5558e5c2f44ae9c.html) link.

 When all the steps were completed, the status of the DP agent will be displayed as “Connected”.
 In our case, the DP agent is DSTechED.

+To understand how to Establishing live data integration between Databricks and SAP Datasphere you can click through the [guide](https://education.hana.ondemand.com/education/pub/techtemped/index.html?show=project!PR_393147F727A99DA2:demo)

 <img src="./images/dpagent.png" width="70%" height="70%" />